ETC-A/etca-spec/rationale.md

 The most common cases of many types of instructions cannot arise in the base ISA.
 One of the most common instructions in typical x86 assembly is `call`, which the base ISA does not even have.
 Most (but not all) of the reserved space is reserved for such common instructions which do not make sense in the base ISA.
 The bits labeled `SS` are reserved as _size bits_, allowing an instruction to have an operational width of 1, 2, 4, or 8 bytes.
 One of the bits near the jump format is reserved for turning jumps into calls, while another is for indirect jumps.
-We are not yet sure what we want to use the two LSBs of the operand byte for, but some ideas include a mode switch similar to x86's `MOD R/M` byte.
+The two least significant bits of the operand byte are reserved for fancy "memory operands."

 The most significant bits of the opcode byte being `11` are reserved for any extensions to use as is relevant to them.